Sakshi7832/myshivbaba123/README.md

 - 👋 Hi, My name is Sakshi
 - 👀 I’m interested in Java Developer
-- 🌱 I’m currently learning Python, Django.
+- 🌱 I’m currently learning Java with DSA.

 <!---
 myshivbaba123/myshivbaba123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.